-People learn in different ways; and out of the many forms of learning, one is particularly interesting — that is those who partake in visual learning.
+People learn in different ways; and out of the 6 types of learning, one is particularly interesting — that is those who partake in visual learning.

 These are the people who envision precise locations, have a near-photographic memory or can remember covers of books or specific details vividly.

 These people possess truly unique abilities, however, one of the problems visual learners face is their uphill battle with learning.
 Ever since elementary school, our education system is a system that benefits primarily one form of learning over others.

 And while our education system isn’t good in accommodating visual learning, the learning community at large has uncovered a wide variety of information.